dumspiro44/work/replit.md

 3. Click "Translate Selected" button
 4. Monitor progress in "Translation Jobs" page
 5. Edit translations if needed
+6. Click **"Preview for publishing"** to see exactly how content will appear in WordPress (with all tables and links)
-6. Click "Publish" to save to WordPress
+7. Click "Publish" to save to WordPress

 ### What Gets Translated
 - **All text content** from the page (regardless of builder)